GovindCoding/cow-management-system/README.md

 ===========================================================
-CowManager – Intelligent Cow Management System
+Cow Management - Intelligent Cow Management System
 ===========================================================

 CowManager is a modular, cloud-ready livestock management platform built using Spring Boot microservices.
 It enables dairy and cattle farms to efficiently manage cow health, breeding, milk production, feed inventory, staff, and calves through a scalable and data-driven architecture.